 Trade and Investment

 Australia's trade and economic relationship with Thailand has grown strongly since the entry into force of the Thailand-Australia Free Trade Agreement (TAFTA) on 1 January 2005.
-Total two-way trade in 2013 was $19.5 billion, which was an increase from the 2012 figure of $18.4 billion.
-Thailand is now Australia's eighth-largest goods and services trading partner, and our second-largest in ASEAN.
-Total Thai investment stock in Australia has grown significantly from $338 million in 2006, to $6.1 billion in 2013.
-In 2013, Thailand ranked as Australia’s 16th largest source of FDI stock.
-Australian investment in Thailand for 2013 was over $2.8 billion.
+Trade in goods has more than doubled since 2005 [from $8.1 billion in 2004-05 to $18 billion in 2016-17].
+In 2016-17, Thailand was Australia’s 5th highest goods import source.
+Thailand is now also Australia's ninth-largest goods and services trading partner, and our second-largest in ASEAN.
+Total Thai investment stock in Australia has grown significantly from $294 million in 2006 to $3.1 billion in 2016; while Australian investment stocks in Thailand stand at $4.4 billion.
+Australia’s key goods exports to Thailand are crude petroleum, gold, aluminum and coal, and Thailand’s key exports to Australia are passenger and goods vehicles.

 Australia and Thailand are also parties to the ASEAN-Australia-New Zealand Free Trade Agreement, which entered into force on 1 January 2010.
 Both Australia and Thailand are currently participating in negotiations for the Regional Comprehensive Economic Partnership, launched in November 2012.